Rite of Christian Initiation of Adults

 The rites are liturgical celebrations that mark several important steps along one’s spiritual journey:

-- The Rite of Acceptance into the Catechumenate – In late autumn, the worshiping community officially welcomes those who make a formal response to Christ’s call to conversion.
+- The Rite of Acceptance into the Catechumenate – In late November, the worshiping community officially welcomes those who make a formal response to Christ’s call to conversion.

 - The Enrollment of Names – At the beginning of Lent, the bishop makes an official list of the names of those who desire to be baptized on Easter.